Words by Dom Buckham

 How did the rest of the band come into the picture?

-Mickey: James (guitar) and I have been really good mates for a long time.
-He’s a songwriter too and we’ve been bouncing ideas off each other for years and Sam ‘Swainy’ Swain (producer/bassist) I met doing the first RAT!hammock EP.
+Mickey: James and I have been really good mates for a long time.
+He’s a songwriter too and we’ve been bouncing ideas off each other for years and Swainy (Sam Swain), our bassist, I met doing the first RAT!hammock E.P.
 I walked in and was like.
 “Whoa, who’s this other guy with red hair?”
 And now I live with him.

-It must be handy having one of the best producers in Melbourne in the band.
+It’s handy having one of the best producers in Melbourne IN the band.

 Mickey: Yeah, although I don’t know how much he wants to record us anymore.
 I refused to stop doing vocal takes and I drove him insane.